 What Not To Flush Down A Toilet

-Posted in Emergency Plumbing Services, on November 26, 2021
+Posted in General Plumbing Services, on November 26, 2021

 Let’s admit it; most of us have unwittingly treated our toilet as a trash can at some point or the other.
 Then faced the consequences in the form of unpleasant toilet clogs and other unnecessary plumbing issues.
 While it may be tempting to flush things like paper towels, Kleenex, cotton swabs, and q-tips, these items could cause unwanted problems in your home’s plumbing system, which can quickly lead to you needing emergency plumbing services and scrambling to search online for a 'plumber near me'.
 Though flushing these items may not seem like a big deal, all plumbing companies agree that leaving them in the pipes for too long can cause significant clogs that will require the services of a reliable plumber for toilet repair services.
 Here’s the plumbers in Boca Raton and plumbers in Fort Lauderdale say about what you should never flush in the toilet: